Manufacturing Accounting: Aligning Practices with Lean Principles

 How can manufacturers transition to lean accounting?

-Transitioning to lean accounting typically involves simplifying financial reports, reducing reliance on standard costing, and aligning metrics with operational performance.
-Companies often begin by identifying value streams, improving data visibility, and training both finance and operations teams to use the new approach effectively.
+Start by simplifying financial charts and matching your metrics with shop floor performance.
+Most companies begin by mapping out value streams, making data visible, and training both finance and production teams to use the new layout.

 What are the benefits of aligning accounting with lean principles?